 Marker series.
 This marker is included in the Kentucky Historical Society marker series.

 Location.
 31° 11.88′ N, 89° 13.404′ W. Marker is in Camp Shelby, Mississippi, in Forrest County.
-Marker can Touch for map.
+Marker can be reached from the intersection of West Forrest Avenue and Forrest Avenue, on the right when traveling west.
 Located on the grounds of the Mississippi Armed Forces Museum.
+Touch for map.
 Marker is in this post office area: Hattiesburg MS 39401, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Dixie School Log Cabin (approx. 5.1 miles away); Hi-Hat Club (approx. 6.2 miles away); William Carey College (approx. 8.6 miles away); "The Civil Rights Church" (approx. 9 miles away); Forrest County Agricultural High School (approx. 9.2 miles away); The Last Bare Knuckle Prize Fight (approx. 9.3 miles away); William Harris Hardy (approx. 9.6 miles away); Hattiesburg (approx. 9.7 miles away).